 However, that is the smallest percentage of people who are in debt.
 The largest proportion (33%) owes between $5,000 and $25,000, whereas 20% owes below $5,000.

-9. Mississippi is the US state where citizens are most likely to have debt issues with their credit cards.
+9. Personal finance facts reveal that Mississippi is the US state where citizens are most likely to have debt issues with their credit cards.

-Southern states don’t really know how to use their credit cards in the best way possible.
-Millennials who have got low income and poor financial knowledge are especially vulnerable.
+Residents of Southern states are more likely to fall behind on credit card debt, and younger cardmembers in particular.
+Millennials with low income and poor financial knowledge are especially vulnerable.

-10. Personal finance statistics for 2019 are very grim for students.
-They owe the highest amount ever recorded — $1.5 trillion.
+10. Personal finance statistics for 2019 were very grim for students.
+They owed the highest amount ever recorded — $1.5 trillion.

 What is worse, over 50% of Millennials feel their college education simply was not worth being indebted to $29,800 when they graduated.